IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### XX.2.4 External Image Display Retrieve Option

 The External Image Display Retrieve Option enables actors to display images via an external Image Display actor.
+See [Use Case #3] (#xx423-use-case-3-consume-and-interact-with-multimedia-report-by-report-reader-with-integrated-invoker-image-display).

 A Report Reader that supports this option shall use Invoke Image Display [RAD-106] to invoke an Image Display which in turn retrieves images from an Image Manager / Image Archive.
 Report Readers shall translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.